SecularSteve/OpenRadio/README.md

 ### What is this ? ###

-* **Open Radio** is the project which is use [Android Auto SDK](http://developer.android.com/auto/index.html), innovative tool to bring Android Apps into vehicle's **Human Machine Interface (HMI)**, to provide live streaming of the world wide Radio Stations into the vehicle over Android mobile.
-As of end of 2019, Open Radio supported on Android TV.
-This is new feature and functionality is very limited.
-Updates will come in 2020!
+* **Open Radio** is the project which is use media framework of Android to provide live streaming of the world wide Radio Stations.
+Open Radio supported on Mobile, Android Auto, Android TV and Android Automotive.
-* This project is use [Community Radio Browser's API](http://www.radio-browser.info) - a service that provides a list of radio stations broadcasting their live stream on the Internet.
+* This project is use [Community Radio Browser's API](http://www.radio-browser.info) and [Web Radio](https://jcorporation.github.io/webradiodb) - services that provide a list of radio stations broadcasting their live stream on the Internet.
 * Graphics are provided by [Free Iconset: Beautiful Flat Mono Color Icons by Elegantthemes](http://www.iconarchive.com/show/beautiful-flat-one-color-icons-by-elegantthemes.html)
 * Playlist parser is provided by [William Seemann](https://github.com/wseemann/JavaPlaylistParser)
 * Playback powered by [Exo Player](https://github.com/google/ExoPlayer)